Music Together® believes that:

 Making music together is powerful!

-Let us know you are coming by sending an email to: francesdurkin@gmail.
+Let us know you want to try out a class by sending an email to: francesdurkin@gmail.